Adhishtha-Gangrade/C-DSA-QUESTIONS/README.md

-# C-DSA-QUESTIONS
+# C++-DSA-QUESTIONS
-Here are the questions which I have solved for C++ DSA
+Here are the questions which I have solved for DSA implemented with C++.